 I think it’s more fundamental than that.
 It’s more about human behaviour.
 Humans naturally get together in tribes, organising themselves in groups around similar ideas, interests and hobbies.
 At the top of that group there is usually a smaller group of administrators trying to organise and facilitate that larger group – and they have headaches.

-It doesn’t matter if we are talking to a group in Finland, South Africa, Fiji or in the Kimberleys of Western Australia – they are effectively wanting the same solution and that’s what we provide.
+It doesn’t matter if we are talking to a group in Finland, South Africa, Fiji or in the Kimberleys of Western Australia.
+They are all effectively wanting the same solution and that’s what we provide.
 A way to get all of their memberships, finances, events and much more in one place.

 Why is the work of TidyHQ so important?

 It’s quite personal for me.
-When I came to my football club I’d never played the game before, I wasn’t from the area, I didn’t have many friends in the area but what that club gave me was instant mates, an instant social life and I instantly felt a part of that community.
+When I came to my football club I’d never played the game before, I wasn’t from the area, and I didn’t have many friends.
+What that club gave me was instant mates, an instant social life and I instantly felt a part of that community.
 Something beyond a social media community, and experiences and people that will stay with me forever.